normansomething/lemonemail-python-javascript-docs/README.md

 # Lemon Documentation

-Welcome to the official documentation for **Lemon**, your go-to platform for streamlined communication and contact management.
+Welcome to the official documentation for **Lemon Email**, your go-to platform for streamlined email communication and contact management.
 This guide covers use cases, API integration, and advanced functionalities like AI-driven messaging.

 ---